What Immigrants Need to Know About Renting in Canada Without a Credit History

 Factors that affect your credit score

-There are several factors that can affect your credit score.
+Several factors can affect your credit score.
 It’s important to know what affects your credit so that it will be easier to rent a home.
 Some factors include:

 • Length of time you had credit